heinrichAdams/Niu-Petra/README.md

 # Niu-Petra
-A roguelike city building and terraforming game
+A terraforming role playing game

 Created by Heinrich Adams and Irma Adams